Tutorial - Deploy your first application

 Server: ng...

-- Use secure images: Prefer images from your enterprise secure registry such as Harbor, rather than public images.
+- Use secure images : Prefer images from your secure enterprise registry such as Harbor rather than public images.

-- Control network traffic: Implement
+- Control network traffic : Set up

-requestsandlimits, etc.).
+requestsandlimits, etc.). :::

 Cleanup